-This section compares TE Score with other related works.
 System execution traces.
-Moe et al. [18] present a technique for using system execution traces to understand distributed system behavior and identify anomalies in behavior.
+Moe et al. [20] present a technique for using system execution traces to understand distributed system behavior and identify anomalies in behavior.
 Their technique uses intercepters, which is a form of "black-box" testing, to monitor system events, such as sending/receiving an event.
-TE Score differs from their technique in that is uses a "white-box" approach to understanding behavior because metrics used to validate test behavior comes from data generated inside the actual component (i.e., the log messages).
-TE Score's approach offers a richer set of data to perform analysis, understand DRE system behavior, and detect anomalies in the behavior that may not be detectable from "black-box" testing alone.
+TE Score differs from this technique since it uses a "white-box" approach to understand behavior, where metrics are used to validate test behavior comes from data generated inside the actual component (i.e., the log messages).
+TE Score's approach offers a richer set of data to perform analysis, understand DRE system behavior, and detect anomalies in the behavior that may not be detectable from black-box testing alone.

-Chang et al. [3] show how system execution traces can be used to validate software functional properties.
-For example, their technique uses parameterized patterns [2] to data mine system execution traces and validate functional correctness to test execution.
+Chang et al. [7] show how system execution traces can be used to validate software functional properties.
+For example, their technique uses parameterized patterns [21] to mine system execution traces and validate functional correctness to test execution.
 TE Score is similar in that is uses system execution traces to capture and extract metrics of interest.
-TE Score is different in that is focuses on validating correctness of QoS test execution, which involves evaluating QoS execution states of the system.
+It differs, however, by focusing on validating correctness of QoS test execution, which involves evaluating execution states of the system.

-Correctness testing.
-Many conventional techniques are used for correctness testing of DRE systems, such as assertion-based testing [4], continuous integration [6], and unit testing [17].
-Irrespective of the correctness testing approach, conventional techniques focus on the functional concerns of DRE systems.
-TE Score differs from conventional approaches in that it focuses on ensuring correctness in QoS test execution.
-In addition, TE Score can also ensure correctness in functional properties as do many existing conventional techniques if the necessary data is captured in system execution traces.
+Conventional correctness testing.
+Many conventional techniques, such as assertion-based testing [6], continuous integration [22], and unit testing [23], have been used to test the correctness of DRE systems.
+Irrespective of the correctness testing approach, conventional techniques focus on non-distributed systems.
+TE Score differs from conventional approaches by focusing on DRE systems.
+This focus incurs additional complexity since data must be correlated correctly across the entire system.
+TE Score can also behave like conventional correctness testing approaches if the necessary data is captured in system execution traces.

 Tian et al. [24] present a reliability measurement for providing reliability assessment for large-scale software systems.
 Their technique uses failure detections in collected data to not only assess the overall reliability of the system, but also track testing progress in addressing identified defects in the software.
 TE Score is similar in that it provides a measurement for assessing the correctness (or reliability) of QoS test execution, and identifying where improvements are needed.
-TE Score, however, differs in that it focuses on assessing QoS test execution, which is based on QoS properties that influence each other and cannot be assessed as disjoint concerns like functional properties.
+It differs, however, in that it focuses on assessing QoS test execution, which is based on QoS properties that influence each other and cannot be assessed as disjoint concerns like functional properties.

 Trade-off analysis.
-Lee et al. [13] present an approach for conducting trade-off analysis in requirements engineering for complex systems.
+Lee et al. [25] present an approach for conducting trade-off analysis in requirements engineering for complex systems.
 Their approach assists developers in measuring how different requirements influence each other.
 TE Score is similar in that its weighted grading system assist developers in conducting trade-off analysis between different QoS execution states.
-TE Score differs from Lee's work in that TE Score measures how conflicting concerns affect the entire solution (i.e., correctness of QoS execution test) whereas Lee's work measures how different requirements affect each other.
+It differs from Lee et al.'s work, however, since TE Score measures how conflicting concerns affect the entire solution (i.e., correctness of QoS execution test) whereas Lee et al.'s work measures how different requirements affect each other.